 First, there was the wild conclusion to the Michigan v Michigan State game.
 (As you may know, I’m an MSU alum and was pretty pleased about this)

-As I sat down to finish writing a blog post this morning I kept getting distracted by these two specific plays.
+As I sat down to finish writing a blog post this morning I kept getting distracted by posts about those plays.
 They were popping up in my Twitter feed, my Facebook feed, and I even got a few texts and emails from people rehashing the excitement in one way or another.

 So, I decided to postpone the blog post I had been writing, and tackle this one instead.
 (See what I did there?)